How to Find the Best Philadelphia Bicycle Accident Lawyer

 However, it could find the cyclist partly at fault, such as if the rider maintained an inconsistent lane position.
 In that case, if the rider had $40,000 in damages, he may receive just $32,000 due to a 20% fault finding.

 Personal injury lawyers play a vital role in winning justice for bicycle accident victims.
 After a personal injury, plaintiffs face several obstacles to winning a settlement, including proving the four essential elements.
+The legal implications of bike accidents and understanding comparative negligence are crucial for individuals seeking compensation.

 In addition, comparative negligence can severely reduce an award and eliminate it if the 51% bar rule applies.